dmbarbour/glas/docs/GlasDesign.md

 Glas adapts session types to support interactive computations between functions, and to improve expressiveness over conventional FP languages.

-## Effects System

-Recursive session types easily support a simple effects system:

-        type Effects =
-            &{ eff1: ... . more:Effects
-             | eff2: ... . more:Effects
-             | quit: status!int
-             }

-This would have a linear structure and would roughly correspond to an algebraic or monadic effects system.
-Further, it is also feasible to support forks and threads via `fork: left:Effects * right:Effects` or similar, assuming `*` here represents commutative sessions (whereas `.` represents sequential sessions).

-l

 ## Deterministic Concurrency

-We can reasonably define a 'concurrent' system as one that interacts with multiple agents and services.
-Importantly, concurrent systems introduce the 'problem' where events may arrive from

- two independent sources

- Importantly, we shouldn't need a grand central dispatch or any form of

- between independently defined subcomputations.
-This is very convenient for expression of complex systems.
-However, Glas is purely functional and deterministic: modulo debuggers, we cannot observe race-conditions, which sub-computations finish first.

- Deterministic concurrency is convenient for large-scale computations.
-We can easily leverage cloud computation, for example.
-Kahn Process Ne

- concurrency preserves observable determinism - i.e. we cannot observe race conditions between computations, but we can see which computations finish 'first'.

- Further, a great deal of task-parallel computation is feasible insofar as these subcomputations are expensive compared to the communications.

- However, for purity, this in this case concurrency is fully deterministic, similar to Kahn Process

-With sophisticated session types, we can independently define and maintain subprograms that cooperate to compute a result.
-Hence, we can model basic forms of concurrency.
-Additionally, a great deal of parallelism is feasible, albeit only insofar as loops are designed for relatively coarse-grained communications.

-A reasonable question is: what does it even mean to adapt these session types to

-In this case, we have a function that effectively supports a stream of `Mul` or `Add` methods, terminated by a `Quit` method.

-Use of session types can enable us to track which interactions are 'safe' against problems like deadlock (where we have a loop of dataflow dependencies).
-Further, they offer an intriguin

-with some directionality information: `{a?int, b?int, x!int, y!int}`.
-Here, `?` represents input while `!` represents output.
-However, this type still doesn't capture that `x` output only requires the `a` input.
-So, we augment our type with some ordering: `{a?int, x!int, b?int, y!int}`.
-At this

-In this case, we could understand our 'bundle' as a record of three edges like `{a:int, b:int, x:int, y:int}`, except we should further augment this with directionality like `{x?int, y?int, r!int}` where `?` represents an input and `!` an output.
-We could give `mul` a type based on this bundle.
-For a convenient textual projection of the graph, we could even call `mul` based on it:

-        g : {x?int, y?int, r!int}

-        var p = mul()
-        p.x = 6
-        p.y = 7
-        ... do something with p.r ...

-As a slightly more complicated example, we could have two outputs

-Computatio

- with a bundle of labeled edges for inputs and outputs.
-Computation is opportunistic, via rewriting.
-I'll eventuall

-This requires a different syntax

- partial outputs to be provided based on partial input.

-Thus, it is difficult to represent interaction syntactically, so we're forced to work around

-instead of `output = fn(inputs)`, which requires providing the inputs up front before any outputs

- This is achieved by requiring all inputs to a function are produced before any outputs

- interaction between subprograms written in a direct style.
-This idea is two-fold: first, instead of requiring all inputs to a function before producing any outputs, we allow

-outputs from a function may be computed before all inputs are provided, thus we

-First, support for interaction, effects, and concurrency remains awkward.
-As a community, we have experimented with monadic composition, algebraic effects, linear types.
-Yet, it remains difficult to model separate loops interacting with messages to produce a result.
-Further, the models often hinder the forms of reasoning and refactoring that functional purity promises in the first place.

-Second, it is difficult to visualize computation in these languages.
-The original lambda calculus has a rewriting semantics, which enables rendering intermediate steps and final results.
-But FP languages today rarely offer any means to even render first-class functions, much less the intermediate computations.
-This weakness hinders debugging, explanation of code, and creates a barrier between programming and user-interfaces.

-[Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks) offer an intriguing alternative, preserving the locality of  but don't really fit the type systems for functional

- Second, it is difficult to visualize and debug computation - lambda calculus has a rewriting semantics, but most functional programming languages have a s

- We have developed some usable models - based for example on monadic composition, algebraic effects.
-But these solutions introduce some rigid structure on computation.

-Conventional F

-* **Session Types** support interaction, effects, futures, and concurrency.
-* **Term Rewriting** interpretation supports partial evaluation and caching.
-* **Projectional Editing** for extensible visualization of code and results.
-* **Static Allocation** types support real-time systems or hardware synthesis.
-* **Concatenative Style** simplifies composition, refactoring, and streaming.
-* **Content-Addressed** dependencies support large-scale systems, block-chains.

-As a concatenative language, all functions in Glas operate on an implicit environment.
-In Glas, this environment includes a record of labeled data and futures.
-This record includes a data stack, which serves as a convenient intermediate location for literals and computations.
-Meanwhile, the labeled data is a more convenient route for partial evaluation and fine-grained interactions: we can statically determine or constrain which labels a subprogram touches.

-In Glas, the record environment includes the 'dictionary' or codebase.
-Hence, the entire codebase is subject to programmatic manipulation.
-For convenience, Glas supports a lexically scoped environment as a standard access pattern.

-Concurrency in Glas is based on fine-grained interactions and partial evaluation.
-With session types, we can track whether an output from a function is available before all inputs are provided.

-Glas is a low-level programming language: common fixed-width numeric types and arrays are built-in, and have predictable representation.
-Glas also supports generic

-## Adapting Session Types t Pure Functions

-Session types were or

-In context of pure functions, session types represent a dependency graph between function inputs and outputs.
-Session types can achieve this with greater convenience and precision than conventional functional programming languages.

-For example, in a conventional language we might have a function of type `(A,B,C) -> (X,Y)`.
-If we want `X` as an earlier output, we might change the type to `A -> (X, (B,C) -> Y)`.
-Unfortunately, there is no implicit subtype relationship between these function types, and we'll often need to restructure both caller and the implementation to support this change.
-In contrast, with session types, we have something closer to `?A !X ?B ?C !Y`, and this is a subtype of `?A ?B ?C !X !Y` or even of `!X ?A !Y ?B !Z`.
-Further, these programs can be written in a direct style: the types are based on data dependencies, not program structure.

-## Interactions and Effects

-Intermediate outputs can be observed by the caller then influence future inputs.
-This is a simple interaction.

-Session types enable convenient expression of *interactive* computations.
-We can adapt choice and recursive session types to pure functions.
-A choice of sessions can model variants or object-oriented interfaces or remote server APIs.
-A recursive session can model unbounded request-response streams or collaborative decision trees.

-With session types, we can model streaming data, or streams of request-response interactions.
-The latter might serve as an effects model, a viable alternative to monads or algebraic effects.

-## Process Networks and Deterministic Concurrency

-Although interactions start with the caller, they may be delegated to another function call.
-By abstracting or translating how interactions are handled through other function calls, we essentialy model a concurrent process network.
-However, unlike most process models, the determinism of pure functions is preserved.

-*Aside:* Use of session types with pure functions subsumes [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks): we can model streaming data channels, but we aren't constrained by them.
-A streaming interaction can effectively model cooperative concurrency between coroutines.

-## Other Glas Features or Goals

-Glas aims to become a robust, high-performance, systems-level programming language.
-Glas has many low-level numeric types.
-Programmers may declare that a program must be statically allocated for embedded or mission-critical systems.
-Termination up to input should be guaranteed by static analysis.
-External modules or packages will be robustly referenced, shared, and versioned by secure hash (although development modules may use normal filenames).